 - Subscription.
 A popular choice for B2B apps (hence the boom in SaaS startups), although this is also becoming more commonplace with consumer apps.

 Investors need to know what everything is going to cost and what the variables are.

 App design and development costs vary considerably depending on the app's features, complexity and developer's rates.
-An app cost calculator can give you an instant idea of these expenses, however, for a more accurate estimate you need to request an app development quote from IT experts.
+For an accurate estimate you may request an app development quote from IT experts.